Techniques to Develop your Oral Skills

 - Listen to take notes from an audio

-- Listen to taking dictations & Self-dictations (in class and elsewhere)
+- Listen to take dictations & Self-dictations (in class and elsewhere)

 - Listen to improve your Reading Aloud (use short stories, poems, news items and dialogues)

-- Listen to imitate (textual structure) – e.g. listen to a photo description to get inspiration to describe your own photo
+- Listen to imitate (textual structure) – e.g. listen to a photo description and then describe your own photo

 - Listen to get the lyrics of a song